 - Expand the pool of experienced clinical investigators and research staff who are prepared to be leaders of multicenter clinical research trials.

-- Columbia Co-Principal Investigator: Karen Marder, MD, MPH
+- Principal Investigator: Karen Marder, MD, MPH (Columbia)

-- Columbia Co-Principal Investigator: Claudia A. Chiriboga, MD, MPH
+- Principal Investigator: Claudia A. Chiriboga, MD, MPH (Columbia)

-- Weill Cornell Site Principal Investigator: Claire Henchcliffe, MD, DPhil
+- Principal Investigator: Claire Henchcliffe, MD, DPhil (Weill Cornell)

 - Project Manager: Joyce Ann Moran, CCRC, Phone: (212) 305-8367